 The stock option provisions for the other Named Executive Officers are the same as all other employees.
 In the event of termination of service other than on account of death or disability, each executive has three months to exercise any options exercisable prior to the termination in service.
 In the event of permanent disability, the executive will be able to exercise all outstanding options vested at the time of such disability in their entirety within the earlier of 12 months or the expiration of the option.
-In the event of death, the executor of his estate will be able to exercise all of the outstanding options vest in their entirety at death, but with less than five years of service only the portion of the option that was exercisable at the time of death will be exercisable during the 12-month period.
+In the event of death, the executive has completed five years of service, all outstanding options in their entirety within the earlier of 12 months or the expiration of the option.
+If the executive has completed five years of service, all outstanding options vest in their entirety at death, but with less than five years of service only the portion of the option that was exercisable at the time of death will be exercisable during the 12-month period.
 As with all employees, if the executive is no longer an employee of the Company, but prior to the last date of employment continues service with the Company in another capacity, such as service as a consultant or service as a member of the Board of Directors, his outstanding options continue to vest and be exercisable until three months after separation from such service or expiration of the option.